Soil health determines plant health, animal health, human health, ecosystem health, and even the health of the economy – we can’t say this enough!

 - Increase water infiltration rates and actually decrease evaporation(which is contrary to what most people are taught)

-Sadly, we haven’t even scratched the surface.
+We haven’t even scratched the surface.
 But, there is hope when we go beyond degeneration, beyond sustainability, and look through a new lens of regeneration.
-Stay tuned to learn more about regenerative agricultural practices and the ways you can support them through your thinking, your purchases, your voice and your actions.

 Learn more about regenerative agricultural practices and the ways you can support them through your thinking, your purchases, your voice and your actions by signing up to be the first to know when enrollment our next Soil Advocate Training opens.